fraunhofer-iais/parma_light/README.md

 See the License for the specific language governing permissions and limitations under the License.

+The SBOM togehther with potential vulnerabilities and license information are stored in files

+- audit.json (currently one vulnerability of pip:25.2 is known, that will not affect this software)
+- license.md and license.json

 ## Introduction

 This git repository contains an implementation of the Parma-Light platform.